nickeubank/ds4humans/20_problems_to_questions/10_solving_the_right_problem.md

 But look more carefully, is that really what the stakeholder cares about?
 No — because "image classification model" is something young data scientists are familiar with, they tend to latch on to it immediately.
 "Oh, great, image classification!
 I can do that.
 Let's go!"

 No, the problem motivating the stakeholder is that their price suggestion algorithm doesn't take into account the condition of equipment going up for sale.
-Given that, you would know your model was successful if the predicted prices from the model were more in line with final sale prices for equipment of all conditions.
+Given that, you would know your model was successful if the predicted prices from the model were more in line with final sale prices for equipment of all conditions. *That's* the actual goal.

+Yes, an image classification model might allow the stakeholder to estimate equipment condition which could then be used as training data to revise the pricing model.
+But is that the best approach?

+To train a model that can differentiate construction machinery in good or bad condition, the first thing you'd need to do is have a person go through and label a lot of old listings as being in good or bad condition.
+And you'd probably need a lot of them — after all, your model would have to be able to differentiate between indicators of wear that are superficial (dirt, superficial rust, and peeling paint) and indicators of wear that are substantial (cracks, patch welds, etc.), and do so on a range of different types of construction equipment.
+Then you'd use that to train an image classifier, then you'd have to tune and validate that image classifier, then you could use its classifications to improve the pricing model.

+Alternatively, you could just (a) have someone label some old listings and use those labels *directly* to refine the pricing model, and (b) add a drop-down menu that asks people listing equipment to report the condition of their equipment (so that data is available to the pricing model when someone goes to list a product).
+Congratulations!
+You've just *entirely* removed image classification from this task.

 ### 2. Abstract the Problem

-So how do you help your stakeholder better understand *their* problem?
+A second strategy for better understanding a problem is to try to reframe it at a higher level of generality/abstraction.
+When you do, you may find your thorny problem is actually just a specific example of a more general type of problem, one that people smarter than either of us have already figured out how to solve.

-If I could offer only one piece of advice on how to approach a sticky problem, it would be this: rephrase the problem in a more general manner that abstracts away from the specifics.
-It's difficult to overstate how often a "unique" sticky problem becomes very straightforward once you realize it's a special case of a more general type of problem, or once you realize that your stakeholder has (often unknowingly) introduced constraints to the problem that aren't actually constraints.
+Alternatively, you may realize that you or your stakeholder has (often unknowingly) introduced constraints to the problem that aren't actually constraints.

-Perhaps my favorite example of this comes from a talk given by [Vincent Warmerdam at PyData 2019.](https://youtu.be/kYMfE9u-lMo?t=1281&si=haO8mlmO5tB4OC9k)
+Perhaps my favorite example of this phenomenon comes from a talk given by [Vincent Warmerdam at PyData 2019.](https://youtu.be/kYMfE9u-lMo?t=1281&si=haO8mlmO5tB4OC9k)

 The World Food Program (WFP) is a global leader in food aid provision.
 As Vincent tells the story — which he reports having heard at an Operations Research Conference — the WFP was struggling with an extremely difficult data science problem: how best to get food from the places it was being grown/stored to the people who needed it most.
 Essentially, the WFP would receive reports of needs from communities facing food insecurity.
 One community might report a need for bread and beef, while another might request lentils and meat.
 The WFP would compile these requests and then set about trying to determine the most efficient way to meet these needs.